Hydevs-Corp/archi/README.md

 Here are some of the features and improvements planned for future releases:

 -   **Architecture Generation**: Offer the possibility to create a recommended folder architecture on the filesystem.
--   **Multi-AI Provider Support**: Add a way to use other AI providers beyond the current default (e.g., OpenAI, Anthropic).
 -   **Enhanced Visualization**: Generate interactive diagrams (e.g., using D3.js or Mermaid.js) of the folder structure and dependencies.
 -   **Cost Estimation Improvements**: Refine cost and time estimations based on file types and token counts.
 -   **Context Analysis**: Implement a way predefined context to the file, folder, and architecture analysis.